kyma-project/cli/docs/gen-docs/kyma_alpha_list_module.md

 ### Detailed description

-For more information on Kyma modules, see the "create module" command.
+For more information on Kyma modules, see the [kyma alpha create module](kyma_alpha_create_module.md) command.

 This command lists all available modules in the cluster.
 A module is available when a ModuleTemplate is found for instantiating it with proper defaults.

 Optionally, you can manually add a release channel to filter available modules only for the given channel.

-Also, you can specify a Kyma to use to lookup only the active modules within that Kyma instance.
-If this is specified, the ModuleTemplates will also have a Field called "State" which will reflect the actual state of the module.
+Also, you can specify a Kyma to look up only the active modules within that Kyma instance.
+If this is specified, the ModuleTemplates will also have a Field called **State** which will reflect the actual state of the module.

-Finally, you can restrict and select a custom namespace for the command.
+Finally, you can restrict and select a custom Namespace for the command.

 ```bash